rrdm-shh/rrdm-shh.github.io/day2/advanced_git.md

 - Create an own repository: Your Name + your favorite animal -> ClemensDonkey
 - Connect to [github via ssh](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh):
-	- Generating a new SSH key
+	- Generat a new SSH key: ssh-keygen -t rsa -b 4096 -C "your_email@example.com" (passphrase not required)
-	- Adding a new SSH key to your GitHub account
+	- Add the key to your GitHub account
-	- Testing your SSH connection
+	- Test your SSH connection `ssh -T git@github.com`
 - Clone the repository (with ssh): `git clone ...`
 - Inspect the remotes: `git remote -v`